HananMurrar/ToDoListWeb/README.md

 - Using the web interface or using Postman for API testing

 #### API usage examples:
-The backend API for managing tasks can be accessed at:
+You can interact with API using GET, POST, PUT, DELETE requests, the backend API for managing tasks is available at:
 ```
 http://localhost:8080/tasks
 ```

-You can interact with it using GET, POST, PUT, DELETE requests

 ##### Get all tasks:
 - Method: GET